 Traditions for Fun

 But, traditions can be for pure fun, too!
 They add joy to life!
 We regularly eat “picnic” dinners on the family room floor, usually of pizza or nachos while watching a show together.
 We often go on family hikes.
 Every year on Fat Tuesday we eat pancakes for dinner and on Thanksgiving morning we make pumpkin donuts for breakfast.
-On Valentine’s Day, the boys awake to a “heart attack” where we have written reasons why we love them on paper cutout hearts stuck to their bedroom door.
+On Valentine’s Day, the kids awake to a “heart attack” where we have written reasons why we love them on paper cutout hearts stuck to their bedroom door.
 St. Patrick’s Day is the wearing of the green and eating Irish food.

 Halloween brings a pumpkin patch, jack-o-lantern carving and trick-or-treating.
 The day after Thanksgiving we go into the mountains to cut down a tree and the next morning begins “Deck the Halls Day” of Christmas music and putting up decorations in our home.
 God gave us all things richly to enjoy (1 Tim 6:17), and when we enjoy them with a heart that acknowledges Him as the good Giver, He is glorified.